 The 22nd edition of the quadrennial tournament, which began way back in 1930, is also the first to be held in an Arab country.
 The State of Qatar is the smallest country in size (11,600 km2) and population (2.7 million) ever to host.

+The World Cup features eight groups of four teams before the top two from each go through to a knockout round of 16, followed by the quarter-finals, semi-finals and final.
 This format will be changed for the World Cup 2026 when the tournament will be expanded to 48 teams as the USA, Mexico and Canada co-host.

 All World Cup matches today

 Japan vs Spain (Group E)

 From Jason Burt in Doha